spittet/futurospective-mobile/README.md

 ## About this repo

 This is a React Native application built with Node 6.

+The Delorean icon is a [free Vector Graphics by Vecteezy.com](https://www.vecteezy.com/vector-art/136991-free-delorean-vector-illustration).

 ## Installation